RamiEbeid/Spoken-Digit-Classifier/README.md

 -   **Sample Rate Mismatch:** The 8kHz training data had to be upsampled to 48kHz to match the domain of modern browser-based microphones.
 -   **The Failure of Over-Augmentation:** Aggressive audio-level augmentations (like heavy reverb and noise) completely destroyed the signal in the clean FSDD dataset, preventing the model from learning.
 -   **The Success of Gentle Augmentation:** The final, successful real-time model uses a targeted and gentle augmentation strategy—`SpecAugment`—which regularizes the model effectively without corrupting the core audio features.
+First, we added a small amount of random noise to the raw audio to simulate the effect of microphone hiss.
+Second, after creating a spectrogram "image" from this audio, we randomly hid small horizontal bands (frequencies) and vertical bands (time steps) using a technique called SpecAugment.
+This process forces the model to learn the essential, holistic features of each digit instead of memorizing specific, narrow details.
+This combined approach makes the model much more robust to the variations and imperfections of real-world audio without destroying the core identifying information of the spoken digits

 ---